linbhui/bibigo-chess/README.md

 ### Future Enhancements

-I'm actively working on improving the game with:
+I hope to work on improving the game with:

 - AI Opponent – Play against a computer-powered AI
 - Customization Options – Choose and customize team pieces